alethena/Share-Dispenser-Two-Sided/README.md

 Share prices are entered by the user in Rappen (0.01 XCHF).
 Hence we need a factor of 10**16 inbetween.

 All arithmetic operations are handled using the `safeMath` open-zeppelin library (https://www.npmjs.com/package/openzeppelin-solidity).
-Given transaction costs (as well as usage fee and spread) rounding errors in integer divison will not lead to an arbitrage possibility through repeated buying and selling.
+Given transaction costs (as well as usage fee and spread) rounding errors in integer division will not lead to an arbitrage possibility through repeated buying and selling.

-**Additonal Functions**
+**Additional Functions**

 * The XCHF or ALEQ balance held by the dispenser contract can be retrieved through `getERC20Balance` which takes the corresponding contract address as an argument.
 * To check that a share purchase can happen, the user needs to hold a sufficient amount of XCHF (or ALEQ) but they also need to give a sufficient allowance to the dispenser contract.
 This is checked using the `getERC20Available` function which takes two arguments, the contract address (ALEQ or XCHF) as well as the potential buyer/seller.